steveo0o/mastermind/README.md

 # Mastermind Code Breaker

-A beautiful, responsive web-based implementation of the classic Mastermind game with intelligent hint system.
+A beautiful, responsive web-based implementation of the classic Mastermind game with an intelligent hint system.

 ## Features